khandesaiprakash/Discount.java/README.md

 # Discount.java

- Find the discount of your items
+Find the discount of your items.